ghex-org/GHEX/doc_src/scope/scope.rst

 Scope and objectives of GHEX
 ============================

-|GHEX| is a C++ library to perform halo-update operations in mesh/grid applications
+|GHEX| is a C++ library to perform halo-update operations in mesh/grid applications in modern HPC
-in modern HPC architecures.
-Domain decomposition refers the technique that applications use to distribute the work across different processes when numerically solving differentail equations.
-For instance in the next figure aschematic depiction this idea.
+architecures.
+Domain decomposition refers to the technique that applications use to distribute the work across different processes when numerically solving differential equations.
+For instance, see the next figure for a schematic depiction of this idea.

 .. figure:: figures/domain_decomp.png
     :width: 600px